eosnetworkfoundation/grant-framework/applications/tokenomics_enhancement_neutroswap.md

 ### Ecosystem Fit

 - Where and how does your project fit into the ecosystem?
+Currently, EOS EVM needs more TVL to achieve organic exposure and attract new users.
+That's why we're thrilled to have already seen significant growth since our launch.
+But we're not stopping there.
+Our team is committed to further strengthening EOS EVM by providing even more value through our upcoming V2 version.
+With V2, we're confident that we can continue to drive growth and make EOS EVM an even more vibrant and successful ecosystem
 - Who is your target audience (chain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

   Farmers, DeFi users, crypto users in general, traders